+Net cash provided by operating activities was \$45.5 million in 2015 as compared to \$21.3 million in 2014.
+The increase of \$24.3 million was primarily due to:

+- An increase in amortization of intangible assets of \$3.5 million due to the acquired businesses, and an increase in depreciation of fixed assets of \$3.6 million due to the increase in capital expenditure; - Stock-based compensation expense increased \$29.1 million due to the increase in headcount and valuation of grants made; - Amortization of debt issuance costs and accretion of debt discount increased \$6.2 million due to the issuance of our convertible notes in June 2015; - A decrease in accounts receivable change of \$2.5 million due to collections; - An increase in accounts payable change of \$2.3 million due to the timing of the payments; - An increase in deferred revenue change of \$20.9 million due to higher billings; - An increase in accrued liabilities change of \$0.5 million due to the timing of compensation and other payments; - The increase was offset by a net loss change of \$42.2 million, and a decrease in deferred rent change of \$2.5 million as larger lease agreements, including tenant allowances received, were executed in prior periods.

 Net cash provided by operating activities was \$21.3 million in 2014 as compared to \$12.6 million in 2013.
-The increase of \$8.7 million was primarily due to:
+The increase of \$8.7 million was primarily due

-- An increase in amortization of intangible assets of \$4.7 million due to the acquisitions made in 2014 and 2013, and an increase in depreciation of fixed assets of \$3.1 million due to the increase in capital expenditure; - Stock-based compensation expense increased \$18.9 million due to the increase in headcount and valuation of grants made; - Deferred income tax change increased \$2.8 million primarily due to the release of valuation allowance in Canada of \$3.2 million in 2013 offset by the release of the acquired deferred tax liability of \$0.8 million in 2014; - Amortization of debt issuance costs and accretion of debt discount increased \$8.3 million due to the issuance of our convertible notes in December 2013; - An increase in deferred rent of \$2.8 million due to new lease agreements signed in 2014, including tenant allowances received; - An increase in deferred revenue change of \$15.5 million due to higher billings; - An increase in accrued liabilities of \$2.1 million due to the timing of compensation and other payments;
+- An increase in amortization of intangible assets of \$4.7 million due to the acquisitions made in 2014 and 2013, and an increase in depreciation of fixed assets of \$3.1 million due to the increase in capital expenditure; - Stock-based compensation expense increased \$18.9 million due to the increase in headcount and valuation of grants made; - Deferred income tax change increased \$2.8 million primarily due to the release of valuation allowance in Canada of \$3.2 million in 2013 offset by the release of the acquired deferred tax liability of \$0.8 million in 2014; - Amortization of debt issuance costs and accretion of debt discount increased \$8.3 million due to the issuance of our convertible notes in December 2013;

-• The increase was offset by a net loss change of \$36.7 million, an increase in a change in accounts receivable of \$10.2 million due to the increase in billings and sales growth, an increase in prepaid expense of \$1.6 million and deferred product costs of \$0.9 million due to prepaid royalties, maintenance and other arrangements.

-Net cash provided by operating activities was \$12.6 million in 2013 as compared to \$6.8 million in 2012.
-The increase of \$5.8 million was primarily due to:

-- An increase in amortization of intangible assets of \$0.8 million due to the acquisitions made in 2013, and an increase in depreciation of fixed assets of \$1.5 million due to the increase in capital expenditure; - Stock-based compensation expense increased \$4.8 million due to the increase in headcount and valuation of grants made; - An increase in deferred revenue change of \$12 million due to the higher billings; - The increase was offset by a net loss change of \$7.2 million, a \$3.4 million deferred tax charge primarily due to the release of valuation allowance in Canada of \$3.2 million; an increase in a change in accounts receivable of \$2.1 million due to the increase in billings and sales growth, and a decrease in change in accrued liabilities of \$1.6 million due to timing of compensation payments and employee stock purchase plan contribution.